 Tuft and Needle takes a few different precautions when it comes to eliminating heat buildup as you sleep.
-First, it uses materials that are inherently breathable, like its open-cell Adaptive foam that’s topped by a breathable knit cover.
+First, it uses comfort layers that are inherently breathable, like its adaptive foam that’s topped by a breathable knit cover.
 Second, Tuft and Needle infused the top layer of foam with heat-wicking graphite to pull heat away from your body while you sleep.
-Third, the proprietary Adaptive foam used is also packed with cooling gel beads which trap the heat away from your body while also keeping the bed surface cool.
+Third, the proprietary foam used is also packed with cooling gel beads which trap the heat away from your body while also keeping the bed surface cool.
 Sleepers that tend to sleep hotter than normal will definitely benefit from Tuft and Needle’s advanced temperature regulation capabilities.

 What we think: While the Casper mattress performs well when it comes to maintaining a cool sleeping environment, Tuft and Needle mattress does a better job of regulating temperature.
 Infusing one of the foam layers with graphite and cooling gel beads, in effect, lending the mattress superior heat-wicking and cooling capabilities is what convinced us most.

 Keeping It Clean